haiyufirefish/CPP_Knowledges/Algorithm_Related/Binary_seach_sectionOne.md

 ### binary search is classical search algorithm
-Typical problems: find a value, find left bound, find right bound./ The following terms should be realized:\
+Typical problems: find a value, find left bound, find right bound.
+The following terms should be realized:
 1. Never using else, instead of using using **else if**.\
 2. You use while (start <= end) if you are returning the match from inside the loop.\
    You use while (start < end) if you want to exit out of the loop first, and then use the result of start or end to return the match.